systemd-analyze(1) — Linux manual page

 or more specified service units.
 If at least one unit name is

-specified the security settings of the specified service units
+specified the security settings of the specified service units are

-checks for various security-related service settings, assigning
+for various security-related service settings, assigning each a

-the whole unit, which is an estimation in the range 0.0...10.0
+whole unit, which is an estimation in the range 0.0...10.0

 indicating how exposed a service is security-wise.
 High exposure